 Step 2 – List out the pain points that you solve: For each benefit, identify what problem or challenge that particular improvement helps to decrease or prevent.

 Step 3 – Develop a list of pre-qualifying questions: For each pain point, develop a that you can ask to see if the prospect has concerns in the area that you can help with.

-This will lead to talking more about them than you, which will not only lead to more engaging discussions, but also help you to communicate more clearly on how you can help leading to improved sales and lead generation.
+This will lead to talking more about them than you, which will not only lead to more engaging discussions but also help you to communicate more clearly on how you can help lead to improved sales and lead generation.